Michelsberg (Eifel): History

 Hunters and gatherers settled on and around the Michelsberg in early times, as evinced by numerous artefact finds (microliths etc.).
 Archaeologists date them to the Middle Stone Age (9,600 to 5,500/4,500 B. C.).
 Most of these artefacts are displayed in the Hürten Museum in Bad Münstereifel.
 In Celtic, Roman and Germanic times the hill was a pagan cultic and juridical site as its former name Mahlberg testifies.
 Until about 800 A.D. there were sacrificial fires (Opferfeuer) here.
 After the people adopted Christianity the pagan name was transferred to the nearby village of Mahlberg, while the hill was now consecrated to the Archangel Michael, the guardian of Christianity.

 On the southwest flank of the hill is a transmission mast/-tower and, nearby, a water tank.

 Pilgrimage

 The Michelsberg has been a destination for pilgrims for centuries as the make their traditional pilgrimage annually on 29 September.
-They make their way along a Way of Sorrows to the Roman Catholic Chapel of St. Michael at the summit.
+They make their way along the Stations of the Cross to the Roman Catholic Chapel of St. Michael at the summit.